martincjespersen/DaAnonymization/README.rst

 * Evaluate performance of the various pipelines on larger (synthetic?) corpus'
 * Test NER models for possible bias with person entities
 * Make DaCy model path flexible (use environment variable instead of fixed path)
+* Optimize predicting with DaCy using larger batches of text instead of single texts (nlp.pipe)
+* Optimize predicting with DaNLP creating a modified prediction function

 Credits
 -------